Tamiko Thiel: Clouding Green (2012)

 Clouding Green was a 2012 augmented reality (AR) installation taking place in various locations in Silicon Valley and in San Francisco.
 The installation showed animated clouds looming over many major Silicon Valley corporations, the color of the clouds ranged from ashy black to bright green depending on their usage of renewable energy.

 Unexpected Growth (2018)

 In 2018–2019, a commissioned and collaborative work with artist /p, Unexpected Growth an augmented reality (AR) installation was part of exhibition Programmed: Rules, Codes, and Choreographies in Art, 1965–2018 at the Whitney Museum of American Art in New York City.
 Unexpected Growth was site specific to the sixth floor terrace of the museum, showing coral growing on the building alongside small trash and slowly bleaching color over the span of one day.

-Stromatolites in Lake Bacalar (2020)
+Enter The Plastocene (2021)

-As of November 2020, Thiel is working with microbiologist Luisa I. Falcón on an AR/VR project related to microbialites and stromatolites in Lake Bacalar (or Laguna Bacalar) in Quintana Roo, Mexico, funded by Goethe-Institut.
+Augmented reality large screen immersive projections by Tamiko Thiel and /p, 2021.
+This AR artwork put people in the middle of the garbage they have created, in a combination of video projections and tablets with the AR app.
+It was first presented at donumenta ART LAB Gleis 1 at Regensburg Central Station, Germany.
+The second exhibition took place 2022 at the MEET Digital Culture Center in Milan, Italy.